Wes0617/SecuroSurf/README.md

 Sharing configuration files with your friends can be annoying, so it is possible to host the crew definitions on the web, and have ___SecuroSurf___ fetch them automatically.
 If your crew provided you with an URL to use with
-___SecuroSurf___, you must create a `session.crews-remote.json` file containing a _JSON_ object where the key is the crew name, and the value the URL you've been given.
+___SecuroSurf___, you must create a `session.crews-remote.json` file containing a _JSON_ object whose keys are the crew names, and the values are the respective URLs you've been given.
 For example:

 ```json
 {